This department supervises the following degree programs and certificates:

 Coursework for the Ph.D. generally amounts to 60 hours beyond the B.A. degree, including at least 45 hours of coursework in English.
 All students are reviewed annually for satisfactory progress.
 In addition, the student must pass a qualifying examination and prepare and defend a dissertation.
 Reading knowledge of two foreign languages or high competence in one language is required.

-Doctor of Philosophy in Technical Communication and Rhetoric.The aim of this doctoral program is to engage the students in acquiring broad knowledge of the history, theory, research, genres, and practice of technical communication and rhetoric; specialized knowledge of some aspect of communication or rhetoric; and ability to conduct independent research.
+Doctor of Philosophy in Technical Communication and Rhetoric – The aim of this doctoral program is to engage the students in acquiring broad knowledge of the history, theory, research, genres, and practice of technical communication and rhetoric; specialized knowledge of some aspect of communication or rhetoric; and ability to conduct independent research.
 The Ph.D. requires at least 60 hours of graduate courses beyond the bachelor's degree, proficiency in research methodology, and a dissertation.
 The 60 hours include 45 hours in the specialization.
 The remaining 15 hours may be used for a minor in a field other than technical communication and rhetoric or for more courses in the specialization, including communication-related courses in other departments.
 A minor may be taken in one department or may consist of a cluster of courses on related topics from different departments.

 The doctoral degree in technical communication and rhetoric is also available online.
 Application and admissions processes and degree requirements are similar to those for the on-campus degree.
 In addition to fulfilling all the degree requirements of the on-campus program, all distance students must attend a two-week seminar every May.
-Prospective students are advised to consult www.english.ttu.edu/tcr for details of degree requirements and the course schedule.
+Prospective students are advised to consult www.depts.ttu.edu/english/tcr for details of degree requirements and the course schedule.